 5. Tasman Glacier – Aoraki/Mt Cook

 One of my favourite short walks in New Zealand I have ever down is the Tasman Glacier walk.
 There are two walks you can do to see the glacier and the lake.
 The main one is about a 15-minute walk, up stairs and gives you expansive views of Tasman Lake and the Tasman glacier.
 It took my brain a few minutes to comprehend the sheer size of everything, then another few after remembering that the glacier should be even larger.
-Sadly, with climate change, it has receded quite a bit in the last few decades.
+Sadly, due to climate change, it has receded quite a bit in the last few decades.

 The other walkway goes down to the river and you have a view from below rather than up above.
 The floating icebergs are in better view from this spot and you get a good size of the scale of them.